thotmx/jira2bairesdev/README.md

 Download the .xls from JIRA and put them into the directory that you set on the config.yml file.

-**Nota**: Be careful about not repeating the files because currently avoiding duplicates is not supported yet.
+**Important**: Be careful about not repeating the files because currently avoiding duplicates is not supported yet.

 Then run and let the magic happens.